-Having opened in September 2018, following the lead of the original GEMS Founders School in Al Barsha, GEMS Founders Mizhar School intends to offer parents a highly affordable UK education.
+Having opened in September 2018, following the lead of the original GEMS Founders School in Al Barsha, GEMS Founders Mizhar School intends to offer parents a highly affordable and quality UK education.

 The Mizhar district is located just over the Khawaneej Road, and is already home to numerous, primarily US curriculum schools.
 The neighbourhood is only minutes away from not only Mirdif, but also Muhaisanah, Al Warqaa, Al Qusais and the ever expanding Al Khawaneej districts.

 The school is a continuation of the Founders brand which has been one of the most successful ever school launches in the UAE.
 In the first year alone, the Al Barsha school doubled in size, rising from 1,800 students to well over 3,000.

 And it would seem that GEMS Founders Al Mizhar has been equally successful with enrollments having reached over 3,000 at the time of the first KHDA inspection in March 2022.
 Concurrent with the DSIB inspection team's work, GFM was also inspected on behalf of British Schools Overseas, achieving a 'Good with Outstanding features' rating for the quality of education provided.

 Feedback from parents to WhichSchoolAdvisor.com has been extremely positive - notably since the arrival of the current Principal and following the end of Distance Learning.
 Many parents have commented on the quality of education and the value for money fees.
 If there is criticism, it is the travel time for younger students and class sizes.

 The following comment sums up the views of many: